dmoreh/MovieViewer/README.md

 ## Notes

-I've marked a bunch of issues I ran into with TODOs and GitHub comments, mostly around style questions.
+I've marked a bunch of [issues I ran into](https://github.com/dmoreh/MovieViewer/search?l=swift&q=todo&utf8=%E2%9C%93) with TODOs, mostly around style questions.
+Please take a look!

 I used [UIImageColors](https://github.com/jathu/UIImageColors) to customize colors to each poster, but for some reason it slows things down when using `imageView.setImageWithURL:placeholderImage:`, though it works fine with `imageView.setImageWithURL:`.